gigalixir/gigalixir-cli/docs/source/main.rst

         - Google Cloud Engine does not allow certain email ports like 587.
 See https://cloud.google.com/compute/docs/tutorials/sending-mail/
           Try using port 2525.
 See https://cloud.google.com/compute/docs/tutorials/sending-mail/using-mailgun

+    - init terminating in do_boot ({cannot get bootfile,no_dot_erlang.boot})

+        - This is an issue described here: https://github.com/bitwalker/distillery/issues/426 Try either upgrading Distillery to 1.5.3 or downgrading OTP below 21.

 .. _`contact us for help`:
 .. _`contact us`:
 .. _`help`: